cstahmer/archv/README.md

 ./process.exe -i <input directory> -o <output directory> -p <path to parameter file>

 When executes it should immediately start processing the files one by one and outputting the information to the terminal.
 This is the most computationally intensive part of Arch-v and should take several minutes to complete.
 For each image that was found in the directory it will output the number of keypoints found and then the remaining keypoints after they have been filtered.
-It will also output the image number it is on for every hundred images it processes, i.e. image 0, 100, 200 â€¦ to the last one.
+It will also output the image number it is on for every hundred images it processes, i.e. image 0, 100, 200 … to the last one.
 ![runprocess.png](https://bitbucket.org/repo/7RRn64/images/1614076537-runprocess.png)

 When done, you should see within the output directory a unique.yml file for each image that was in the input directory.